oracle/truffleruby/doc/user/truffleruby-additions.md

 TruffleRuby provides these non-standard methods and classes that provide additional functionality in the `TruffleRuby` module.

-`TruffleRuby.graal?` reports if the GraalVM Compiler is available and will be used.
+`TruffleRuby.jit?` reports if the GraalVM Compiler is available and will be used.

 `TruffleRuby.native?` reports if TruffleRuby is compiled as a native image.